zumper/zumper-polyfill/README.md

 ## Alternate import usage

 We also publish cjs and es builds in the `lib` and `es` folders respectively.
-Feel free to let us know if this is useful to you!
+Feel free to let us know if those are useful to you!

 ```js
 // es version